List of Ned's Declassified School Survival Guide characters: Ned Bigby

-Jennifer "Moze" Mosley
+Jennifer "Moze" Mosely

 Jennifer Ann Mosely (played by Lindsey Shaw) is Ned and Cookie's tomboyish best friend.
 Jennifer goes by the name of "Moze", a nickname created by Ned to differentiate from the other three "Jennifers" in their first grade class.
 In the first season, a recurring theme is her trying to break away from Ned and Cookie in the hope of finding a girl to be friends with.
 She eventually becomes best friends with former enemy Suzie Crabgrass.
 Moze is a volleyball player, has set the most school records, including one for the most school records, and shows exceptional talent in woodshop.
 She is the one Ned and Cookie typically come to for favors.
 She is a very good student, who most teachers trust.
 In "Double Dating and The Last of Day of School", she kisses Ned at a dance and a romance is hinted at.
 In the finale, they begin dating.